-Safety for the family
+Safety for the Family

 Unfortunately, there are recurrent cases of people who take advantage of delicate moments, such as the death of someone, to promote scams or practice abusive prices.
 In this sense, funeral assistance ensures that, even in the midst of the emotional impact, family members are not harmed, as services have already been defined previously.

 First, a funeral tends to generate unforeseen expenses.
-In addition, it is not difficult to see that a funeral involves a very high cost, which can make family members even more worried amid expenses and the pain of loss.
+In addition, it is not difficult to see that a funeral involves a very high cost, which can make family members even more worried about expenses and the pain of loss.
 It is very common, even, to need to resort to savings or take out a loan to meet the needs that arise in these situations.

 Therefore, the fact of having funeral assistance is a sure guarantee of both having peace of mind and protecting the finances.